 Extensions may be requested in writing (via email) in advance of an assignment deadline.
 Extension requests must be made before the day on which an assignment is due.
-Extension requests may be approved or denied at the instructor's discretion.
+Extension requests may be granted at the instructor's discretion.

 Classroom etiquette: